key6oardWarrior/Stockify/README.md

 <h2>Compile All Code</h2>
 <p>Run: <code>py compile.py</code></p>
-<p>When preforming any kind of test be sure to test both the .py and .pyc files pass.
+<p>When preforming any kind of test be sure to test both the .py and .pyc files.
 They both must pass before you can submit a PR.
 Please note that while running compile.py you may encounter an error that states, "Can't list [directory]."
 Please ignore this error message.</p>

  </body>
 <html>